They say…

 Hardknott Æther Blæc

 A malty and fruity aroma has a liquorice note, and a very biscuity and toasty palate yields big thistly grapefruit and lychee hop flavours nonetheless well balanced by quite a soft sweetness.
-A long, robust and satisfying finish offers bitter orange marmalade and lightly charred, slightly tannic malt tones, with a late gritty note.
+A long, robust and satisfying finish offers bitter marmalade and lightly charred, slightly tannic malt tones, with a late gritty note.

-Æther Blæc (8%) is an eccentric take on an imperial stout, aged in a cask which previously held 29-year-old Caol Ila malt whisky.
+Æther Blæc (8%) is an eccentric take on an imperial stout, aged in a which previously held 29-year-old Caol Ila Islay malt whisky.
 This black beer pours with a thick and creamy deep beige head and a leatherish, creamy, fruity aroma with a note of herb liqueur and the definite salty iodine tang of Islay malt.
 Whisky notes are also immediately evident in a malty, lightly fruity and slightly woody palate, with smoky and phenolic notes shading towards disinfectant, though smoothed wonderfully by malt.

 Hardknott Granite 2009

-A touch of dark marmalade on the swallow leads to a full, warming and slightly tart fruity finish, with touches of cedar smoke and ash.
+A touch of dark marmalade on the swallow leads to a full, warming and slightly fruity finish, with touches of cedar smoke and ash.
 Not the most complex beer I’ve tried but highly impressive – it would be interesting to taste again in a couple of years, though it might not last quite as long as the whisky did!

-And finally Granite (10.4%), a dry hopped barley wine named for the local rock that provides a natural filter for Dave’s water.
-This very dark ruby brown beer with a fine mid-beige head has a tart fruit and malt aroma with a whiff of Stilton cheese.
+And finally Granite (10.4%), a dry hopped named for the local rock that provides a natural filter for Dave’s brewing water.
+This very dark ruby brown beer with a fine mid-beige head has a fruit and malt aroma with a whiff of Stilton cheese.
 That cheese note, intriguing rather than offputting, persists on a full, rich caramel malt palate that’s tantalisingly complex.
 Chewy hops emerge, then sweetness, then mouth-numbing alcohol, with spicy, fruity esters escaping as the beer warms in the mouth.
 A vinous, sherryish finish yields chewy roast and slightly burnt tones, plum jam and tobacco.

 This beer should definitely age well – Dave is known for his polemics against best before dates on beers like this, and my bottle bears the legend “best before February 2015 but probably better after.”
 Narrowly the pick of a very strong bunch, and hopefully the sign of great things to come from a very talented brewer.